-Known as Inarizushi in Japan, Inari Sushi is a type of traditional sushi made of vinegared rice tucked inside little deep-fried tofu pockets.
-They are one of the easiest sushi dishes to make at home, and can be served as a snack or part of your sushi meal. {vegetarian and vegan-friendly}
+Inari Sushi is a traditional sushi of vinegared rice tucked inside sweet and salty deep-fried tofu pockets.
+Known as Inarizushi in Japan, they are one of the easiest types of sushi to make at home and are beloved by children and adults alike.
+This vegetarian- and vegan-friendly sushi is perfect for a snack, a picnic lunch, or as part of your sushi dinner platter.

-Looking for easy sushi recipes to make at home?
+Looking for an easy sushi recipe to make at home?
 You won’t go wrong with Inari sushi (稲荷寿司).
-Tasty, filling, and addicting, Inari sushi can be enjoyed at any time of the day.
+You can enjoy tasty, filling, and addicting Inari sushi at any time of the day.
 They make a satisfying little snack and the perfect finger food to serve at your next home gathering.
 In this recipe, I’ll show you how to make proper sushi rice and two variations of Inari sushi.

-Inari sushi (稲荷寿司, いなり寿司), or Inarizushi as we call it in Japan, are made of sushi rice that is stuffed inside seasoned deep-fried tofu pockets/pouches called Inari age.
+Inari sushi (稲荷寿司, いなり寿司), or Inarizushi as we call it in Japan, are made of sushi rice that we stuff inside seasoned deep-fried tofu pockets/pouches called Inari age.
 The tofu pockets are cooked in a dashi-based broth.
-After the tofu pockets absorb all the flavors, they are squeezed to remove the liquid and ready to be stuffed with sushi rice.
+After the tofu pockets absorb all the flavors, we squeeze them to remove the liquid and get them ready to stuff with sushi rice.

 With their sweet and savory taste and toothsome bite, these little golden pockets are the best sushi to enjoy at home, picnic, or on the go.
 Inari sushi are also a popular item for bento boxes, and you may see this type of sushi packed at the deli along with sushi rolls.